 If you enjoy vintage vehicles and would like to work with other people who share your love for cars, become an America’s Car Museum volunteer!

 As a non-profit organization, ACM relies on the hard work and dedication of volunteers.
-Our volunteers preserve the our unique collection of automobiles, share information about the Museum to the public, and contribute to the our mission.
+Our volunteers preserve our unique collection of automobiles, share information about the Museum to the public, and contribute to our mission.

 Active volunteers are asked to record a minimum of 8 hours/month throughout the year and new volunteers need to also attend a Volunteer Orientation.
 New orientations are generally held on a monthly basis, plus additional training is required for specific volunteer assignments.

 Contact: Volunteer Coordinator – [email protected] | 253.779.8490

 - Youth volunteers (under 18) can download the Volunteer Application with Minor Release Waiver – email form to [email protected]